 - Don’t work in a very narrow field right out of school unless it is your dream job and you never intend to leave the specialty.
 I know lots of folks stuck in jobs they hate who can’t leave them.

-- If you are getting burned out, consider the following: work fewer hrs./mo., see fewer pts/shifts, switch specialty, switch location.
+- If you are getting burned out, consider the following: work fewer hours per month, see fewer patients per shift, switch specialty, or switch location.
 Find something new where you are appreciated.

 - An essential lesson that I learned which I discovered after working too hard for others.
 Your husband/wife/significant other and children should be your first priority, yourself your second, your practice third, and professional politics last.
 No one will ever care for you like your family.
 Jobs expire, positions fail to exist beyond their time limits and then you will be forgotten.
 You can never recoup the time you have lost working for others.
 I have served this profession as a leader for about thirty years.
 But I paid the price: my kids placed a photo of me at the dinner table at a certain time in our life.
 Sad commentary.